Nomination & Selection Guidelines

 Nomination Materials

-Nominations must include the following materials and be submitted online through the Ernest O. Lawrence Awards Nominations System.
+Nominations must include the following materials and be submitted online through the Ernest O. Lawrence Awards Nomination System.

-Jump to: Preparation of Nomination Materials for additional requirements and guidance.
+Jump to: Preparation of Nomination Materials - Instructions & Guidance for additional requirements and guidance for nominators and letter of recommendation authors.

 Nomination Deadline

-All nomination materials and support letters for the 2021 Ernest Orlando Lawrence Award must be received by Tuesday, September 21, 5:00 PM ET.
-No materials will be accepted after the nomination deadline has passed.
+All nomination materials and support letters for the Ernest Orlando Lawrence Award must be submitted through the online awards system by 5:00 PM ET, Thursday, May 9, 2024.
+No materials will be accepted after the deadline has passed.

 Nomination System

-Nominations are submitted online using the Lawrence Awards Nominations System.
+Nominations are submitted online using the Lawrence Awards Nomination System.

-- The nomination system requires all elements of a nomination package to be entered via text input fields.
+• The nomination system requires all components of a nomination package to be entered via text input fields.
 Files, including images, may not be uploaded.

-- The nomination system includes capabilities to solicit and manage letters of support.
-Letter of support authors will receive an email notification from the online system with instructions to access the system and submit a letter of support.
+• The nomination system requires lead and associate nominators to solicit and manage letters of support.
+Letter of support authors receive an email notification from the online system with instructions to access the system and submit a letter of support.
+Authors must submit letters in time for the lead nominator to submit the full nomination by the award deadline.

-Jump to: Preparation of Nomination Materials for additional requirements and guidance.
+Jump to: Preparation of Nomination Materials - Instructions & Guidance for additional requirements and guidance.

 Lawrence Award Category Descriptions